Entrepreneurship and Business

 New Venture Creation

-New Venture Creation will engage you in the more practical elements of innovation and enterprise activity, in terms of creating new businesses and entrepreneurship within the corporate environment.
+This module will engage you in the more practical elements of innovation and enterprise activity, in terms of creating new businesses and entrepreneurship within the corporate environment.
 You will become prepared for enterprise activity across a variety of contexts.

 This module will introduce you to the basic ideas of organisational behaviour.
 The content will encourage you to develop an understanding of managing and developing people within business organisations.